YosysHQ/yosys/docs/source/yosys_internals/formats/rtlil_rep.rst

 -  Second, the information about which identifiers were originally provided by the user is always available which can help guide some optimizations.
-For example the ``opt_rmunused`` tries to preserve signals with a user-provided name but doesn't hesitate to delete signals that have auto-generated names when they just duplicate other signals.
+For example the :cmd:ref:`opt_rmunused` tries to preserve signals with a user-provided name but doesn't hesitate to delete signals that have auto-generated names when they just duplicate other signals.

 -  Third, the delicate job of finding suitable auto-generated public visible names is deferred to one central location.
 Internally auto-generated names